fireflyprotocol/pro-sdk/python/sdk/src/openapi_client/docs/OrderTimeInForce.md

 # OrderTimeInForce

 Specify order execution, and by default, all orders are GTT.
+UNSPECIFIED is set to default

 ## Enum